 - Aggregation: Sum up the sales of vending machines for a customer per day.

-- Notifications: Send me an email if there’s a power outage in one of my machines.
+- Notifications: Send me an email if there is a power outage in one of my machines.

 - Compression: Store location updates of all cars only once every five minutes (but still send real-time data for the car that I am looking at to the user interface).

-In the following sections, we describe the basics for understanding how the Apama Event Processing Language (EPL) works and how you can create your own analytics or other server-side business logic and automation.
+The following sections describe the basics for understanding how Apama EPL works and how you can create your own analytics or other server-side business logic and automation.

 Info: This documentation assumes basic familiarity with Apama application development.
 Refer to the Apama documentation for further details.